zeroxoneafour/polonium/readme.md

 ## features

--   Works in Wayland Plasma 6.0.4 and up
+-   Works in Wayland Plasma 6.4 and up (6.7 recommended)
 -   Custom moddable tiling engine backend
 -   Edit tile sizes with the integrated KWin GUI
--   Move and tile windows with your mouse and keyboard
+-   Move and tile windows with your mouse and (COMING SOON) keyboard
--   Set layouts independently of desktop, activity, and screen
+-   Set layouts independently of desktop and screen
--   [DBus integration](https://github.com/zeroxoneafour/dbus-saver) to save layouts and configurations after logging out
+-   (COMING SOON) [DBus integration](https://github.com/zeroxoneafour/dbus-saver) to save layouts and configurations after logging out

 ## X11